MENUCLOSE

 Free, booking required.
 Book here

 Bearing Witness by Interface is exploring narratives around wind farms, teasing out the tensions and balance between climate action and biodiversity action.
-Laney Mannion exhibits a set of woodcut prints exploring narrative.
-At this workshop you can try your own hand at inking and printing from a woodcut and bring it home with you.
+Artist Laney Mannion has made a series of woodcuts exploring the narratives around the ecology of her Connemara homeland.
+At this workshop, you can try your own hand at inking and printing a woodcut, and bring home your own copy with you.

 Coilte Dúchasacha Ársa / Ancient Native Woodlands